 Indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration in its current version.
 If doubt exists whether the research was conducted in accordance with the Helsinki Declaration, explain the rationale for the approach and demonstrate that the institutional review body explicitly approved the doubtful aspects of the study.
 Confirm that subjects were properly instructed and gave written consent to participate.
 Ensure that patient privacy and anonymity is fully protected.

 - cell lines: source, authentication (e.g., by karyotyping, isozyme analysis, or short tandem repeats (STR) analysis), derivation, culture conditions (medium, temperature, atmosphere), passaging (frequency and method), passage numbers used, contamination control (e.g., type and frequency of mycoplasma tests)

 - perfused organs: donor selection, organ collection and transport, perfusion fluid (oxygenation system, perfusion flow and pressure, temperature, type, additives), viability measurements (e.g., edema formation, oxygen uptake, glucose consumption), cytotoxicity parameters (e.g., potassium and lactate dehydrogenase (LDH) levels in the used perfusate); histology and organ specific parameters if available.

 - chemicals: source (company), purity, dilutions, diluent

-- antibodies: source (company, catalog and lot numbers or preparation protocol), species of origin, polyclonal or monoclonal, specificity, dilutions used, controls, validation criteria.
+- antibodies: source (company, catalog and lot numbers or preparation protocol), species of origin, polyclonal or monoclonal, production method, specificity, dilutions used, controls, validation criteria.

 - Explain all procedures in sufficient detail to allow reproduction in another laboratory.

 - Previously published procedures may be summarized and referenced; indicate any deviations from the published procedure.

 - Gels or blots: For studies reporting semi-quantitative analyses of immunoblots, explain how quantitative data were obtained, whether signal intensity has a linear relationship with antigen loading, and how protein loading was normalized among lanes.

 - Microscopic images: Make and model of microscope; type, magnification, and numerical aperture of the objective lenses; temperature; imaging medium; fluorochromes; camera make and model; acquisition software; software used for image processing and types of operations involved.